sysfce2/godot-docs/classes/class_animationtree.rst

 **Inherits:** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-A node to be used for advanced animation transitions in an :ref:`AnimationPlayer<class_AnimationPlayer>`.
+A node used for advanced animation transitions in an :ref:`AnimationPlayer<class_AnimationPlayer>`.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-A node to be used for advanced animation transitions in an :ref:`AnimationPlayer<class_AnimationPlayer>`.
+A node used for advanced animation transitions in an :ref:`AnimationPlayer<class_AnimationPlayer>`.

 \ **Note:** When linked with an :ref:`AnimationPlayer<class_AnimationPlayer>`, several properties and methods of the corresponding :ref:`AnimationPlayer<class_AnimationPlayer>` will not function as expected.
 Playback and transitions should be handled using only the **AnimationTree** and its constituent :ref:`AnimationNode<class_AnimationNode>`\ (s).
 The :ref:`AnimationPlayer<class_AnimationPlayer>` node should be used solely for adding, deleting, and editing animations.